High-performing organizations and teams. We all admire them. They seem to do great work so effortlessly; it just seems to flow. What is their secret?

 6 Train together.

-High-performance teams such as SWAT teams or sports teams have two things in common: They train together and review their training.
+High-performance teams such as law-enforcement teams or sports teams have two things in common: They train together and review their training.
 This doesn’t happen often in a business or association setting.
 People are sent for training, and then come back.
 For high-performance cultures, teams can train together in how to operate and conduct meetings and presentations.

 7 Engage team members via feedback.